dlu-ch/dlb/doc/index.rst

 The most important task of a build system (and therefore of the writer of the build system's configuration files) are:

-- collecting and transforming filesystem paths
+- collect and transform filesystem paths
-- calling tool binaries (e.g. compilers) with context-dependent command line arguments
+- call tool binaries (e.g. compilers) with context-dependent command line arguments
-- generating files (e.g. some program source files or configuration files)
+- generate files (e.g. some program source files or configuration files)
 - make the build fast by omitting unnecessary redos
 - control the build by command line arguments